AVL Tree Explained: Why BSTs Need Balance

 This constraint is strict enough to guarantee logarithmic height.
 A tree with n nodes and the AVL invariant has height at most ~1.44 log(n).
 Slightly taller than a perfectly balanced tree, but the difference is a constant factor.
 Every operation stays O(log n).

 Codeintuition's Binary Search Tree course walks through height and balance from first principles.
-The understanding the balance of a tree lesson traces balance factor computation across multiple tree shapes before you write any code.
+The understanding lesson on tree balance traces balance factor computation across multiple tree shapes before you write any code.

 AVL tree rotations